 Screens cause superficial thinking and promote emotional reactions, not deep thinking or contemplation.
 Artificial light and colors also lack the variations of natural light and color, irritating the eyes and causing the mind to lose its subtle vision.

 We gain prana through natural sensory impressions but lose it through artificial sensory impressions.
-Indoors at least have plants, flowers and water basins or fountains nearby where you spend most of your time during the day or along with a meditation room.
+In your house at least have plants, flowers and water basins or fountains nearby where you spend your time during the day or along with a meditation room.

 Walking and hiking are very helpful for our entire body and mind, particularly in gardens, by lakes, rivers or the ocean, or in the hills and mountains.
-Experience yourself as part of nature and nature will give you her grace.
+Experience yourself as a moving part of nature’s rhythms and nature will give you her grace.

 Your body belongs to the Earth and your mind belongs to Infinite Space.
 Experience your Cosmic Self.

-Yoga asanas are great, particularly if we have to stay indoors, including inverted poses to clear the head, or right and left balancing poses, particularly spinal twists to bring about balance.
+Yoga asanas are great, particularly if we have to stay indoors, including inverted poses to clear the head, right and left balancing poses, and spinal twists to bring about balance.
 We must learn to release all tension from our joints and muscles.

 Share therapeutic massage with those you are safe with, particularly using special Ayurvedic massage oils made in a sesame or coconut oil base.
 Ayurvedic massage oils can be applied to protect the skin and strengthen immunity, countering dryness.

 Mantra and Sacred Sound